GasStationTV/gstv-invenco-integration/gstv-initiated-messages/playlist/playlist.md

 1. Commence video playback
   - If a banner is present in the playlist
     - If the current date is within the dates defined by the start and end dates
-      - If the site has the asset
+      - If the terminal has the asset
         - Display during fueling lifecycle defined by type
-      - If the site does not have the asset
+      - If the terminal does not have the asset
         - Do not display
     - If the current date is outside the dates defined by the start and end dates
       - Do not display
   - Using schedule date
     - If schedule date is current date
       - Play loops in order
-        - If a media file is not present at the site skip it during playback and continue
+        - If a media file is not present at the terminal skip it during playback and continue
         - If a daypart is present for an asset
           - If the current time is within the times defined by the start and end times
-            - If the site has the asset
+            - If the terminal has the asset
               - Play the asset
-            - If the sites does not have the asset
+            - If the terminal does not have the asset
               - Do not play the asset
           - If the current time is outside the times defined by the start and end times
             - Do not play the asset